 On January 16, 2007, 16 months after a policeman grabbed Noah’s home away from home—the canister—he was born.

 As Robert George and Christopher Tollefsen observe in their new book, Embryo, if the police had abandoned that canister of liquid nitrogen, “Noah, sadly, would have perished before having the opportunity to meet his loving family.”
 And so would more than 1,400 other embryos.

 Noah, whose parents named him after another flood survivor, is a joyful reminder that embryos are members of the human family—members who are fully human at a very early age.
 Noah’s life may have begun in an unorthodox manner.
 But after the doctors implanted him in his mother’s womb, his life was that of a typical embryo: He somersaulted into the fetal stage, and then the infant stage.
 A few days ago, Noah celebrated his first birthday.
 God willing, he will grow into a toddler, a teenager, a young man—and in time, an old man.

-In telling Noah’s story, a web log called All American Blogger said the embryo who became Noah was rescued and defrosted: wrong.
-As an embryo, Noah was already Noah.
+In telling Noah’s story, a web log called All American Blogger said the embryo who

 As any embryologist would tell you, human embryos are not a part of an organism, like a heart, a kidney, or a skin cell, George and Tollefsen point out.
 “Nor are they a disorganized aggregate, a mere clump of cells awaiting some magical transformation.
 Rather, a human embryo is a whole living member of the species Homo Sapiens—a human being—in the earliest stage of his or her natural development.”